In the event of a sudden death, hospitalisation or acute crisis the Chaplaincy can be contacted.

 The University has a wide variety of mental health and wellbeing services.
 Some events put a focus on the academic aspects of University life such as essay writing and exam preparation.
 Others offer the opportunity to learn about the steps you can take to help with common difficulties like ‘being stuck’ or ‘low confidence.’
 There are drop ins, workshops and courses to teach you skills you can apply more widely like Mindfulness and Tai chi.
-Do look up the web links on page 5 of the calendar to confirm workshop times and follow booking instructions.

-These events are organised on campus by the Institute of Academic Development for undergraduates (IAD), The Centre for Sport and Exercise (CSE), The Chaplaincy, The International Student Centre (ISC), and The Student Counselling Service (SCS), and off campus by Health in Mind.
+Events are organised on campus by the Institute of Academic Development for undergraduates (IAD), The Centre for Sport and Exercise (CSE), The Chaplaincy, The International Student Centre (ISC), and The Student Counselling Service (SCS), and off campus by Health in Mind.

 The University has a range of services which offer support.

 Outside term time, the Chaplains are still available, particularly for emergencies - please call Security on 0131 650 2257 and they will contact a Chaplain for you.